 Introductory Statistics for Data Analytics

-Introductory Statistics for Data Analytics is one of six non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
+Introductory Statistics for Data Analytics is one of five non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
 This course can be taken individually, or as one of four courses required to receive the CPDA certificate of completion.
 If you pursue the entire certification, this course must be taken first in the sequence.

 Statistics is the science of learning from data.
 In this course students learn how to apply statistical analysis to data.
 Students also begin learning how to use statistical software that is used in the other courses as well.
 (R Project for Statistical Computing).